|Real name||Jimmy Donaldson Business Insider|

 His videos have elements of internet challenges, guest appearances and reaction videos – three popular video genres online.
 On YouTube, his videos make use of catchy clickbait titles such as “I Adopted EVERY Dog in a Dog Shelter”, explain the challenges in under half a minute, and keep their length between ten and twenty minutes.”

-- According to Jimmy Donalson, in order to attract more viewers huge monetary prizes are one of the reasons.
+- According to Jimmy Donalson, to attract more online viewers, he often offers huge monetary prizes to the winners of his games.
 In almost every video, he donates a large amount of money to the winner, and all of his videos are sponsored by renowned ventures.
 In some of the videos on his YouTube channel such as Minecraft, Jimmy Donaldson was spotted donating houses.
 He is regarded as the one who launched a new style of high-cost stunt videos that includes a lot of challenges and large scale sponsoring on YouTube.

 - Some of Jimmy Donaldson’s donations include giving items worth $100,000 to homeless shelters in December 2018, donating $32,000 to the Wounded Warrior Project, $70,000 to St. Jude Children’s Research Hospital, and $10,000 to a Los Angeles animal shelter.
 According to psychologist Tim Kasser,